June 5, 1981

 June 11, 2018

-In the first study to focus specifically on the effect of sustained viral suppression on overall cancer risk, researchers find that early, sustained antiretroviral therapy resulting in long-term viral suppression helps to prevent AIDS-defining cancers and—to a lesser degree—other cancers for people living with HIV.
+In the first study to focus specifically on the effect of viral suppression on cancer risk, researchers find that early, sustained ART helps to prevent cancers in people living with HIV.

-But the long-term study (1999-2015), which followed nearly 150,000 veterans, also found that patients with long-term viral suppression still had excess cancer risk compared to HIV-negative patients.
+But the long-term study, which followed nearly 150,000 veterans over the years of 1999-2015, also found that the cancer risk for HIV-positive patients with long-term viral suppression still was greater than the risk of cancer for HIV-negative patients.

 July 18, 2018